Dense graph

 For the family of bipartite graphs K_{m,n} where m = n, the density of the graphs approaches 1/2 as the number of vertices approaches infinity, and so the family is not sparse.

 In mathematics, a dense graph is a graph in which the number of edges is close to the maximal number of edges (where every pair of vertices is connected by one edge).
 The opposite, a graph with only a few edges, is a sparse graph.
 The distinction of what constitutes a dense or sparse graph is ill-defined, and is often represented by 'roughly equal to' statements.
 Due to this, the way that density is defined often depends on the context of the problem.

+Graph density

-The graph density of simple graphs is defined to be the ratio of the number of edges |E| with respect to the maximum possible edges.
+Consider a simple graph $(V, E)$ where $V$ is the set of vertices and $E$ is the set of edges.
+We write $|V|$ to denote the number of vertices, and $|E|$ to denote the number of edges.
+The graph density of the simple graph $(V, E)$ is defined to be the ratio of the number of edges |E| with respect to the maximum possible edges.

 For undirected simple graphs, the graph density is: